irtyamine/git-repo-manager/README.md

 sudo mongod
 ```

-After that you can build frontend path:
+(If you start project first time)After that you can build frontend path:

 ```
 npm run build